 The weakest area of the Shar Pei breed is the eye area.
 Their eyes are very deep set and there is very little support for the eyelids.
 As a result most Shar Pei puppies will have some degree of an inherited condition known as Entropion.
 See the Entropion page for further information on this condition and other eye problems.

 Eye cleaning should be part of the dogs weekly grooming and maintenace tasks.
 Keep the eyes free of gunk and crustiness by using a damp cotton wool ball or pad soaked in lukewarm sterile water.
-Using the soaked cotton wool wipe outward from the corner of the eye ("out towards the snout").
+Using the soaked cotton wool wipe outwards from the corner of the eye towards the ear.
 Be careful not to scratch the cornea.
 Use dog eye wash if you see redness, which is common during dry winters.

 Keep the eye moisturised by using a soothing lubricant such as Carbomer.
 Apply 1-2 drops in one or both eyes as often as required or as instructed by your vet.
 In the event of acute or chronic eye diseases your vet should be consulted.